mikeobrien/mikeobrien.github.com/_posts/2014-11-7-using-gulp-to-build-and-deploy-dotnet-apps.md

 });
 ```

 The plugin looks for NUnit in the `PATH` and by default runs the `anycpu` version of NUnit (The x32 version can be specified with the `platform` option).
+You can also explicitly pass the nunit runner path if you like.
 You'll notice we're passing `read: false` into the source; this indicates that only filenames, and not content, are to be returned.
 Also, the `teamcity` option integrates the test results with TeamCity.
 The plugin supports many more options than shown here, see [here](https://github.com/keithmorris/gulp-nunit-runner) for more info.

 ### Deploying ###